 Vice President Global, Griffith University

-Professor Sarah Todd commenced at Griffith as Pro Vice Chancellor (International) - now Vice President (Global), having previously been at the University of Otago in New Zealand, as Vice President (Global).
-Professor Todd has executive level leadership, management and budgetary control over Griffith International, which incorporates three areas: the International Office, the Griffith English Language Institute and the International Business Development Unit.
-Professor Todd represents Griffith University while sitting as a Committee Member with Study Gold Coast.
+Professor Sarah Todd commenced at Griffith as Pro Vice Chancellor (International) - now Vice President (Global), in 2013, having previously been with the University of Otago in New Zealand.
+As Vice President (Global), Professor Todd lead's Griffith's internationalisation activities, and has executive level leadership, management and budgetary control over Griffith International, which incorporates the: International Office, Griffith English Language Institute, International Business Development Unit, and the Tourism Confucius Institute.
+Professor Todd represents Griffith University while sitting as a Deputy Chair with Study Gold Coast.

 General Manager, TAFE Queensland - Gold Coast Region

 Karen Dickinson is the General Manager of TAFE Queensland's Gold Coast region.
 Prior to this Karen was Managing Director of the Kimberley Training Institute (KTI), part of the TAFE network in Western Australia, for over seven years.